shapeshed/jekyll.shapeshed.com/_posts/2007-11-28-web_standards_in_email_clients.md

 ---
 layout: post
 title: Web Standards in Email Clients
-excerpt: Fed up of writing Web 0.1 HTML for emails?
+description: Fed up of writing Web 0.1 HTML for emails?
 You are not alone.
 Join the campaign to sort out standards support in HTML clients.
 categories: [XHTML, Web Standards, CSS]
 ---
 ## Back to the Old Skool